vivocha/bot-sdk/README.md

 - if your bot is built through the **IBM Watson Assistant** platform, and you're using the built-in Vivocha Watson integration, then set the transfer property directly as a context variable in the dialog node which ends the conversation and a transfer is required;

-- if the bot is developed through the **Dialogflow platform**, and your're using the built-in Vivocha Dialogflow integration, then set the transfer property in the `parameters` property of a returned context (i.e., using a Firebase Cloud Functions-based fulfillment);
+- if the bot is developed through the **Dialogflow platform**, and you're using the built-in Vivocha Dialogflow integration, then set the transfer property in the `parameters` property of a returned context (i.e., using a Firebase Cloud Functions-based fulfillment);

 - if the bot is written using **Wit.ai** and the module provided by this SDK, just return the transfer property in the BotResponse `data` field (see `examples/dummy-bot(.ts | .js)` code for the `transfer` case).

+- if the bot is written using the **Microsoft Bot Frameworok** and you're using the built-in Vivocha driver, then see the dedicated **Transfer to other agents** chapter in the [Microsoft Bots](https://github.com/vivocha/bot-sdk#microsoft-bots) section of this document.

 ---

 ## [Sending Attachments](#sending-attachments)

-When a bot based on the Vivocha Bot SDK needs to send an attachment to a chat user, there are two available options depending on the will to save the attachment in the Vivocha Secure Storage before sending it to the final user or not.
+When a bot based on the Vivocha Bot SDK needs to send an attachment to a chat user, there are two available options, depending on the will to save the attachment in the Vivocha Secure Storage before sending it to the final user or not.

 ### Sending Attachments using the Vivocha Secure Storage

 This case is a two step process.
 To upload the attachment a `token` is needed.
-At first (and **only the first time**), start message (`event === "start"` in the BotRequest), Vivocha sends in the `environment` BotRequest property also this authentication `token`; Bot implementations, whishing to use this feature, MUST save the token, i.e, adding it to `context` property in the resulting `BotResponse`, for latter use.
+At first (and **only the first time**), start message (`event === "start"` in the BotRequest), Vivocha sends in the `environment` BotRequest property also an authentication `token`; Bot implementations, whishing to use this feature, MUST save the token, i.e, adding it to `context` property in the resulting `BotResponse`, for later use.

 1. **upload the attachment to the Vivocha Secure Storage**: the `BotAgentmanager` class provides the `uploadAttachment()` static method in order to save the attachment in the Vivocha Secure Storage.
 Its signature is as follows: